mitsuba-renderer/drjit/docs/unused/gpu.rst

 Similar to the `PyTorch memory allocator
 <https://pytorch.org/docs/stable/notes/cuda.html#cuda-memory-management>`_,
-Enoki uses a caching scheme to avoid very costly device synchronizations when releasing memory.
+Dr.Jit uses a caching scheme to avoid very costly device synchronizations when releasing memory.
 This means that freeing a large GPU variable doesn't cause the associated memory region to become available for use by the operating system or other frameworks like Tensorflow or PyTorch.
 Use the function :cpp:func:`cuda_malloc_trim` to fully purge all unused memory.
-The function is only relevant when working with other frameworks and does not need to be called to free up memory for use by Enoki itself.
+The function is only relevant when working with other frameworks and does not need to be called to free up memory for use by Dr.Jit itself.

 C++ interface
 -------------